Investing in hope: Business leaders can invest time, provide hope

 [Applause]

 I don’t think that our chief financial officer is here, Dave Danielson.
-He traveled from Seattle to here only to get the flu somewhere along the way so we advised him to stay away.
+He traveled from Seattle to here only to get the flu somewhere along the way, so we advised him to stay away.

 And Dr. David Sanders, who is our executive vice president for Systems Improvement who manages our technical support teams that go across the country to D.C. and Puerto Rico, working with all 50 states to help try and improve what’s happening with children.

-And so I will just close with two things.
+And so, I will just close with two things.
 In front of each one of you, there’s a stone of hope and a pen, and I know many of you have become kind of professional at getting a piece of lamb, a piece of chicken, a piece of fish, and writing a check.
-Well, tonight we’re not asking you to write a check but we did give you a pen, and the reason we gave you a pen is because I would ask each one of you, as Dana mentioned when she said, is that a real promise or is that just a nice thing to say.
-What I’m asking each of you to make a promise to yourself tonight.
+Well, tonight we’re not asking you to write a check, but we did give you a pen, and the reason we gave you a pen is because I would ask each one of you, as Dana mentioned when she said, is that a real promise or is that just a nice thing to say.
+Well, I’m asking each of you to make a promise to yourself tonight.

-Take the pen and write a promise to yourself about how you are going to invest in hope in a child’s life beginning right now, and make it a real promise.
+Take the pen and write a promise to yourself about how you are going to invest in hope in a child’s life beginning right now and make it a real promise.
 And if you don’t have an idea of what you can do, write down this email address, info@casey.org, i-n-f-o- at c-a-s-e-y dot o-r-g.
 I know we got a lot of MBAs in here, and I know you know how to spell that.

 But I want you to make a real promise and many of you are from New York.
 If you still don’t have an idea, contact Gladys at the Administration for Children’s Services and just say, “How can I invest in hope for the children that you serve?”
 I’m sure she has a list.